Biden will sign executive order to reopen Affordable Care Act enrollment - KTVZ

 The Supreme Court recently agreed to consider the approval of work requirements in Arkansas and New Hampshire, which were voided by lower courts.

-These measures run counter to Biden’s promise to expand access to Medicaid so his administration is expected to seek to limit or undo these waivers during his term, as well as possibly restore the criteria on waivers’ impact on increasing coverage.
+These measures run counter to Biden’s promise to expand access to Medicaid so his administration will likely seek to limit or undo these waivers during his term, as well as possibly restore the criteria on waivers’ impact on increasing coverage.

+The Department of Health and Human Services is expected to take “a very close look” at the approvals involving work requirements, based on Thursday’s executive order, the White House official said.

 Also, Congress has limited states’ ability to trim their Medicaid rolls during the public health emergency.
 The Biden administration may want to continue some of those provisions after it ends.